-The eSports industry is becoming a global phenomenon and just like with traditional sports, like basketball or baseball, you can bet and try to win money on the outcome of the games and matches.
-Most economic experts predict around ₱1,277,460,000,000 will bet globally on eSports each year by 2020.
+The eSports industry is now a bona fide global phenomenon, and just as with traditional sports like basketball or baseball, you can wager on these contests and try to win money on the outcomes of popular games and matches.
+Some economic and gambling industry experts predict around PHP 9.63 trillion (USD 200 billion) will bet globally on eSports annually by 2021-2022.

 Is online eSports betting legal in the Philippines?

-Residents of the Philippines who are age 18 and over can bet money on eSports at online licensed offshore sportsbooks.
-Below are the best and most trusted eSports betting websites to wager on not only eSports in the Philippines but on teams and gamers from around the world who compete in all eSports leagues, events, and tournaments in Dota 2, League of Legends, Counter-Strike, and many more.
+Residents of the Philippines who are at least 18 years of age can legally bet real money on eSports at licensed offshore sports betting sites, as domestic online betting is not widely available.
+Below are the best and most trusted eSports betting websites offering not only eSports odds in the Philippines but lines on teams and players from around the world.
+Odds are regularly posted for all major and minor eSports leagues, events, and tournaments, and the games featured include Dota 2, League of Legends, Counter-Strike: Global Offensive, and many others.

 Best eSports Betting Sites for Residents of the Philippines